-MITIGATION MONITORING AND REPORTING PROGRAM FOR THE 706 MISSION STREET - THE MEXICAN MUSEUM AND RESIDENTIAL TOWER PROJECT (Includes Text for Adopted Mitigation Measures and Improvement Measures) Monitoring/Reporting Responsibility for Status/Date MEASURES ADOPTED AS CONDITIONS OF APPROVAL Schedule Actions and Implementation Completed Responsibility IMPROVEMENT MEASURES FOR THE 706 MISSION STREET - THE MEXICAN MUSEUM AND RESIDENTIAL TOWER PROJECT Improvement Measure I-TR-A: Traffic Signal Timing Modifications.
-As an Project sponsor Coordination to occur Project sponsor to request Considered improvement measure to enhance ability of drivers exiting Stevenson Street at Third the SFMTA consider prior to building complete after Street to merge into and across Third Street traffic flow, the project sponsor shall revising the signal timing request and occupancy request that the SFMTA consider revising the signal timing and off-sets to ensure that and off-sets to ensure that coordination with sufficient clearance time is provided so that vehicles do not spill back into the sufficient clearance time is SFMTA for the midblock intersection (the intersection is currently striped "KEEP CLEAR").
-In provided so that vehicles two requests addition, the project sponsor shall request that SFMTA consider relocating the do not spill back into the specified in I-TRpedestrian signal north of Stevenson Street closer to the intersection to reduce the midblook intersection (the propensity of pedestrians crossing Stevenson Street during a "don't walk" phase.
-The project sponsor shall request that SFMTA consider relocating the pedestrian signal north of Stevenson Street closer to the intersection to reduce the propensity of Α. pedestrians crossing Stevenson Street during a "don't walk" phase.
+(Includes Text for Adopted Mitigation Measures and Improvement Measures)

+MEASURES ADOPTED AS CONDITIONS OF APPROVAL

+• Responsibility • IMPROVEMENT MEASURES FOR THE 706 MISSION STREET - THE MEXIC CAN MUSEUM AND RES SIDENTIAL TOWER PRO DJECT Improvement Measure I-TR-A: Traffic Signal Timing Modifications.
+As an improvement measure to enhance ability of drivers exiting Stevenson Street at Third Street to merge into and across Third Street traffic flow, the project sponsor shall request that the SFMTA consider revising the signal timing and off-sets to ensure that sufficient clearance time is provided so that vehicles do not spill back into the midblock intersection (the intersection is currently striped "KEEP CLEAR").
+In addition, the project sponsor shall request that SFMTA consider relocating the pedestrian signal north of Stevenson Street closer to the intersection to reduce the propensity of pedestrians crossing Stevenson Street during a "don't walk" phase.
+Project sponsor Coordination to occur prior to building occupancy Project sponsor to request the SFMTA consider revising the signal timing and off-sets to ensure that sufficient clearance time is provided so that vehicles do not spill back into the midblock intersection (the intersection is currently striped "KEEP CLEAR").
+The project sponsor shall Considered complete after request and coordination with SFMTA for the two requests specified in I-TR-A. request that SFMTA consider relocating the pedestrian signal north of Stevenson Street closer to the intersection to reduce the propensity of pedestrians crossing Stevenson Street during a "don't walk" phase.
 Improvement Measure I-TR-B: "Garage Full" Sign on Third Street.
 As an improvement measure to minimize the number of vehicles accessing Stevenson Street when the Jessie Square Garage is full, the project sponsor shall strive to install, or cause to be installed, an LED (or similar) "Garage Full" sign at the intersection of Third Street at Stevenson Street.
 Project sponsor and project construction contractor(s) Prior to building occupancy prior to building occupancy.
 Project sponsor to strive to install an LED (or similar) "Garage Full" sign at the intersection of Third Street at Stevenson Street.
 Considered complete after installation of "Garage Full" sign and documentation of same provided to ERO.
-Improvement Measure I-TR-C: Monitoring and Abatement of Queues .
+Improvement Measure I-TR-C: Monitoring and Abatement of Queues.
 As an improvement measure to reduce the potential for queuing by vehicles accessing the project site, the owner/operator of the proposed project shall strive to ensure that recurring vehicle queues do not occur on Third Street or Mission Street adjacent to the proposed project site.
 A vehicle queue is defined as one or more vehicles (destined to Project sponsor or building management representative Ongoing during building occupancy Project Sponsor to ensure that recurring vehicle queues do not occur on Mission Street adjacent to This improvement measure is ongoing during the life of the project.